-The Equal Employment Opportunity Complaint Procedure provides specific procedures to address complaints under the County's Workplace Harassment, Discrimination and Retaliation Policy and associated complaints.
+Equal Employment Opportunity Complaint Procedure: There is Equal Employment Opportunity Complaint Procedure to provide specific procedures to address complaints under the County's Workplace Harassment, Discrimination and Retaliation Policy and associated complaints.
 These procedures apply to every County employee, job applicant, or person seeking County services who believes he or she may have been treated differently based upon a protected classification.